lawrennd/talks/_atomic-human/the-atomic-human-africa-digital-future.md

 }

 \notes{
-Today I want to talk about a unique moment in history - a moment where Africa has the opportunity not just to catch up with the rest of the world, but to lead it.
+We are in a moment where Africa has the opportunity not just to catch up with the rest of the world, but to lead it.
 This opportunity comes from understanding what I call the "atomic human" - our fundamental limitations and strengths as information processing beings.

-The atomic human concept helps us understand that we are not just limited by our computational capacity, but by our bandwidth - the rate at which we can communicate and process information.
-But rather than seeing this as a weakness, we can see it as a design constraint that, when properly understood, leads to more human-centered approaches to technology.
+Our bandwidth limitation is an intrinsic aspect of our intelligence that is overcome through our complex culture.
+When this culture is integrated in our thinking we can proceed with a more person centred approach to technology.
+We are in a wold where the bandwith gap has led governments to lose contact with their citizens, and companies to lose contact with their customers.
+The generative AI revolution offers an opportunity to put that right.
 }

 \include{_atomic-human/includes/bandwidth-culture-africa.md}